 • You've recently returned from a destination with high prevalence of COVID-19 and have been asked to quarantine based on state, local, or Columbia University travel guidance.

 Who is Considered a Close Contact?

-Close contacts are defined as someone who has been within 6 feet of an individual with COVID-19 for a cumulative total of 10 or more minutes over a 24 hour period during the time that individual was infectious (2 days prior to symptom onset or 2 days prior to testing if they have no symptoms).
+Close contacts are defined as someone who has been within 6 feet for at least 10 consecutive minutes OR within 6 feet for at least 15 cumulative minutes over a 24 hour period of someone positive for COVID-19 during the time that the individual was infectious (2 days prior to symptom onset or 2 days prior to testing if they have no symptoms).
 These contacts are identified by interviewing the person who tested positive through a process known as contact tracing.

 If you are a close contact of a columbia affiliate that has tested positive for COVID-19, you will be notified by the Contact Tracing Team that you have been in close contact with a person with COVID-19 (without revealing the identify of that individual) and provided with guidance on quarantine and testing.

 For questions regarding COVID-19-related incidents, including potential exposures or concerns that you may be a close contact, please contact the Columbia University COVID-19 hotline at 212-854-9355 (Monday–Friday, 9am–5pm) or via e-mail at email@example.com.
 Depending on the incident, the Contact Tracing Team will conduct an assessment to determine the appropriate response.

 Support from Columbia

 If you've been directed to isolate or quarantine, Columbia University is here to support you.